-Canonicalization, or C14N (exclusive XML Canonicalization), is the process of picking one path through all the possible output options, so that sender and receiver can generate the exact same byte intermediate miaht value. no matter what XML software be involved.
+Canonicalization, or C14N (exclusive XML Canonicalization), is the process of picking one path through all the possible output options, so that sender and receiver can generate the exact same byte value, no matter what intermediate XML software might be involved.
 The SignedInfo/CanonicalizationMethod element specifies how to reconstruct the exact byte stream.
 The SignedInfo/SignatureMethod element specifies what type of algorithm (e.g., Kerberos or RSA) is used to generate the signature.
 Together, these two elements describe how to create the digest, and how to protect it from any modification.